epfl-dcsl/fold/reports/tls/report.typ

 TODO: maybe split into TlsAllocation and TlsMusl

 This module is the heart of the implementation of TLS.
 Its role is to allocate and initialize the memory region that will store the TCB, DTV and all the modules (following Musl's implementation, all modules are statically allocated).
 It begins by allocating a new memory region using `mmap`, then fills it according to @fig-main-tls-region.
-It also updates the `libc` object with all the data related to TLS; the `tls_head` list is constructed by this module and stored in the shared map to be exposed to the runtime.
+It also updates the `libc` object with all the data related to TLS; the `tls_head` list is constructed by this module and stored in the shared map to be exposed to the runtime (see also @sect-future-work).

 #figure(
   diagram(